sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Check the code host status indicator for errors:** on the Sourcegraph app homepage, when signed in as an admin click the cloud icon in the top right corner of the page.
 - **Check if the issue continues to happen after 30 minutes**, it may be temporary.
 - **Check the gitserver logs for more information.**
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#gitserver-repository-existence-check-queue-size).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json